TomasKalva/ContentGeneration/Tutorial/Tutorial.md

 Creation of 3D action RPGs is a complex and time consuming process.
 OurFramework helps the designer to focus on the important tasks while minimizing the need to focus on repetitive actions and to write boilerplate code.
 OurFramework also provides user with existing assets such as models for environment and enemies and visual effects.

 This tutorial covers all the steps needed to create a game using OurFramework.
 The reader should be familiar with programming in C#.
+Most of the C# concepts needed to understand this tutorial can be found [here](https://learnxinyminutes.com/docs/csharp/).

 To see how the framework is implemented internally, please refer to the [documentation][documentation].

 [documentation]: ???

 We are in Visual Studio 2022.
+Navigating to declaration of a symbol in visual studio can be done using `Ctrl` + `Left mouse button` click on the symbol.
+Moving to previous position of cursor using

 ## Installing framework